 Stanley Kubrick is the world’s greatest film-maker.
 Nearly every film that he made was a masterpiece.
-The Shining lives up to the title of my article, something which can’t be said about Darren Aronofsky’s Mother!
+The Shining lives up to the title of my article, something which can’t be said about a Darren Aronofsky film that failed to be released in Japan – Mother!

 One of the things which doesn’t get much notice is the hidden eyes – the sort of motif that can be found in other Kubrick films.
 The eyes tend to be either lights, photos, windows or doors.
 There always seems to be a higher authority or higher entity in all of his work, never seen but always implied.
 Keep in mind that there is, at times, also a hidden face.
 The most important subtext is that the film is actually about a man who molests his son.
 Reading between the lines is crucial so as to learn how to trick an actor into playing a role which he doesn’t realize that he is playing.

 Gordon Stainforth, one of the assistant editors, had enough things to say which got me thinking that he should have been the second commentator in the DVD and Blu-ray audio commentary (the first being a steadcam operator named Garrett Brown) instead of some author.
 Gordon says:

 I’m about 99% certain that Stanley did the voiceover of the radio announcer.
 The dialogue was something like You’ve got your one Hell of a big storm out there tonight.
 Get the cows in the barn.
 If that isn’t Stanley, it’s one hell of a good imitation!
 I have a vague memory of Stanley going off with Winston Ryder to record it.